 Scientifically speaking, we can’t yet match specific cannabis strains as proven treatments for specific conditions.
 All we have is the ability to say that “some strains works for some people, suffering from some conditions.”
 That makes having stabilized strains with predictable and consistent biochemical characteristics crucial for successfully using the trial and error method.

 The trial and error method

 So how can you put all of that together to actually use the trial and error method to find the right cannabis strain?

 First, take a look at what science has to say about the symptoms or condition you want to treat.
 (You can find much of that research by looking up your condition here on The Cannigma.)
 For example, if the research says that CBD is very effective for seizures, you should look for strains that are high in CBD as opposed to high-THC strains.
 The same goes for research into terpenes.

-Following that logic, if the research says full-spectrum CBD is more effective for epilepsy compared to products with isolated cannabinoids (which it does), you should aim for high-CBD, full-spectrum cannabis products.
+Following that logic, if the research says full-spectrum CBD is more effective for epilepsy compared to products with isolated cannabinoids (which it does), you should aim for high-CBD, full-spectrum marijuana products.

 Next, look for stabilized strains from a reputable and regulated distributor.
 Among the stabilized strains you’ve found, you should consult either what the majority of users have to say about its properties or follow its Sativa/Indica origins (remembering that this classification is subjective).

 The bottom line: consult with a licensed medical professional who specializes in medical cannabis, and together with your doctor, decide how to go about your trial and error process.
 Then, keep trying different strains until you find the one that works for you.